kesatriajerseyhitam/crownmmerce/README.md

-## Lesson-30
+# react-context-lesson

-In this lesson we are doing a large refactor!
-We need to convert all our sign in, sign up and authentication persistence checks into sagas.
-We don't necessarily need to do this for our application, but this is a good way to practice writing sagas in a real world application that may not leverage firebase/firestore or the observer pattern.
+We are going to replace our local state management from redux to the new context API.
+This repository is our application before we introduced sagas to handle our asynchronous code, which is a good starting point to make the appropriate changes!

 # How to fork and clone